Art Exhibit Closes Early Amid Sexual Harassment Claims Against Photographer

 When she heard that the exhibition at the Institute of Contemporary Art in Boston would be closing early, she rushed over to see it.

-"I literally cleared my calendar to get here this morning," Crane said outside of the museum.
+"I literally cleared my calendar to get here this morning," Crane said outside the museum.
 "I was supposed to come on the 20th with a group of friends.
 And when I heard the report last night that it was closing, I said, I have to get there."

-But Crane said, this time it wasn't quite the same.
+But Crane said this time it wasn't quite the same.

 "Because of the controversy, I was really, really sad, on a lot of levels," she said after looking at Nixon's work.